 Handmade Canberra Recognised For Their Resilience and Innovation at the Canberra Region Tourism Awards

-We are excited to announce that Handmade Canberra has been awarded the winner of the Canberra Region Tourism’s Resilience and Innovation award for 2021.
-A new Tourism Award in 2021 to recognise businesses that have been impacted by COVID-19, bushfires, storms, border closures and other restrictions on operations.
+We are excited to announce that Handmade Canberra was awarded the winner of the Canberra Region Tourism’s Resilience and Innovation award for both 2021 and 2022.
+The award was first established in 2021 to recognise businesses that have been impacted by COVID-19, bushfires, storms, border closures and other restrictions on operations.
 We were delighted to be recognised for how we adapted and demonstrated initiatives and resilience during this period.

 2019 was finishing as a good year for Handmade Canberra.
-Our September Market attracted 15,000+ people and the spirits of stallholders were high leading into the traditional ‘bumper Christmas’ retail season.
+The September Market was successful and attracted 15,000+ people , and the spirits of stallholders were high leading into the traditional ‘bumper Christmas’ retail season at our December market.
 Well, what a handbrake the next 2 years would turn out to be!
 From what started with bushfires and then rolled into COVID-19, we moved the market into the online space and kept our dream and business alive with the support of a strong-willed, creative community of makers and impassioned and committed community of shoppers.
 Our focus turned from ‘bumping in’ once every 3 months in person to ‘logging on’ virtually every day.
 We switched every business activity to focus on ensuring the sustainability of our business, focussing our energy where possible on how we could ‘thrive’ and not just ‘survive’, and launched a major new business into the Australian design and retail market in record time.

 This is how we did it…